Skip to main content

 • THERE ARE MORE BEDS AVAILABLE IN MORE DESIRABLE LOCATIONS FOR JUNIORS AND SENIORS

 Being an upper-level student should have perks, right?
 You asked for more singles, Townhouse Apartments, West Campus rooms and access to newer buildings… you got them.
-Plus, with the reopening of Balch Hall in Fall 2024 all classes will be eligible for this newly renovated, all-female hall.

 In addition to new options being available, the new process will have more freedom of movement to other locations.
 Students are not limited to selecting in the area they are currently living in.
 Check a new location off of your Cornell bucket list!